 In order to deduce that $\EsG$ is \pcas{} we use that this category is obtained from $\AsGc$ by a sequence of Bousfield localizations which preserve the property of being \pcas.
 But note that our actual argument is more indirect as we first show \cref{jifofqweewf9} and then use it in order to deduce \cref{rjifoqopffefwewerfr}.

-The property that $\bD$ is compactly assembled has interesting consequences for the homotopy theory in $\bD$, but also for the place of $\bD$ in the $\infty$-category of $\infty$-categories which is discussed at length in \cite[Sec.
-21.1.2]{sag}.
 In the present paper we will discuss some consequences of being \pcas{} which are interesting in the context of $C^{*}$-algebra theory.